bhujyo/WSS17BB/Homework/readme.md

 ### The second step is to animate this box

-(Note that the .nb file in this repository has more steps (more detailed description of the process I followed))
+(Note that the .nb file in this repository has more steps (more detailed description of the process I followed)) (Note also that we will use discrete time steps to describe the motion, to use this in conjunction with the Raster function)

 ```
 mytimeAnimatedbox[{mx_Integer, ny_Integer}, {x0_Integer,